-The Mesothelioma Applied Research Foundation (MARF) is a nonprofit organization.
-It aims to end mesothelioma and mesothelioma-related suffering through:
+The Mesothelioma Applied Research Foundation (Meso Foundation) is a nonprofit organization.
+It aims to end mesothelioma and mesothelioma-related suffering by:

 - Funding treatment research

-- Providing support to mesothelioma patients and their families
+- Providing financial grants and support to mesothelioma patients and their families

 How Does Mesothelioma Awareness Impact You?

 Many people don’t understand mesothelioma, its causes and who may be affected.
-However, mesothelioma has had an impact on many communities and occupations.
+However, mesothelioma has impacted many communities and workers in certain high-risk occupations.

-Natural disasters can disturb natural asbestos deposits, damage buildings constructed with asbestos and/or other asbestos products throughout communities.
+Natural disasters can disturb natural asbestos deposits.
+These events can also damage buildings constructed with asbestos products throughout communities.

-The attack on the World Trade Center released large plumes of smoke and debris, containing asbestos.
+The attack on the World Trade Center released large plumes of smoke and debris, which contained asbestos.
 First responders and those in the area risked asbestos exposure.

 Older homes, especially those built before 1979, often contain products with asbestos.
-Completing renovations, demolitions and other home repair projects could disturb asbestos.
+Renovations, demolitions and other home repair projects could disturb asbestos.

 If a household member has been exposed to asbestos, they may also bring fibers into the home.
 This could result in secondary exposure.

 For example, a construction worker may bring home asbestos dust on their clothing.
-This could then expose household members coming in contact with the contaminated clothing.
+This could then expose household members who come in contact with the contaminated clothing.

 Is Asbestos Still Used Today?